exercism/v3/languages/python/exercises/concept/conditionals/.docs/introduction.md

 ## Conditionals

 Conditionals are the most common statements used in programming.
 Conditionals determine the flow of control in a program.
 In python the `if` statement is used to control the flow of execution.
+An important aspect of conditions in an `if` statment is that it will be resolved into `boolean` type to determine the flow of execution.

-In basic syntax of an `if` statement is as follows
+The basic syntax of an `if` statement is as follows

 ```python
 x = 10